Ford Kuga SUV - Engines, drive & performance

 Ford Kuga petrol engines

-The two 1.5-litre petrol engines have been carried over from the old Kuga, but the entry-level 118bhp engine (only offered on Zetec models) is now almost a second quicker from 0-62mph.
+The two 1.5-litre EcoBoost petrol engines have been carried over from the old Kuga, but the entry-level 118bhp engine (only offered on Zetec models) is now almost a second quicker from 0-62mph.
 It still takes 11.6 seconds to hit that threshold, though, and we’d recommend going for the 148bhp version instead.
 It’s both more economical and quicker, hitting 0-62mph in a much more reasonable 9.7 seconds.
-At launch, both these engines come with a six-speed manual gearbox and front-wheel drive.
+Both these engines come with a six-speed manual gearbox and front-wheel drive.

 The diesel sweet spot is the 148bhp 2.0-litre engine, which now comes with mild-hybrid technology - improving fuel efficiency and giving the engine welcome extra grunt.
 It’s the most efficient diesel and its 9.6-second 0-62mph should be sufficient for the majority of buyers.
 Above that, there’s a 187bhp 2.0-litre engine without the mild-hybrid assistance, which reduces the acceleration time to 8.7 seconds.
 At present, this only comes with four-wheel drive and an automatic gearbox.